bfrederix/dumpedit-docs/docs/index.rst

    :name: mastertoc

    tutorial
-   How a show works <example_show>
+   How an Improvote Show Works <example_show>

 Improvote's Documentation!
 ==========================

 This is a placeholder for the intro to Improvote's documentation.
-You can look at the placeholder tutorial.
+You can look at :ref:`tutorial-start`.